The Ferrari 250 GTO Spotting Guide

 The book is actually a great deal more than just spotting GTOs.
 It starts with a very brief potted history of Ferrari up to the advent of the 250 GT then it’s straight into GTO forerunners.
 No photos (here) but color line drawings and commentary on appearance.
 The last in this sequence is the GTO prototype #1791.

-Following is more information and diagrams on the 250 GTO “under the skin.” how the body evolved through to 1964, and then comes the main part of the book, the chassis records.
+Following is more information and diagrams on the 250 GTO “under the skin,” how the body evolved through to 1964, which then leads into the main part of the book, the chassis records.

 The competition histories reveal just how hard some of these cars were raced in period.
 Each event records date, venue, driver, finishing result and, helpful for identifying cars in period photos, the race number.